 - Leading to higher risks: Individuals living in rural areas are more likely to be poor2; poor or near-poor individuals are more likely to have chronic health conditions and to experience periods of time during which they are uninsured.4 Individuals studied as part of the HOPE IV project, a government-funded study of the problems faced by urban populations, were found to be roughly twice as likely as their nonurban peers to suffer serious conditions, including arthritis, asthma, depression, diabetes, hypertension, and stroke.6 Poverty, lack of health insurance, inadequate access to preventive care, and language/cultural barriers are associated with poor health outcomes among Hispanics.7

-- Field-based workers: Field-based health access workers, medication access coordinators, and volunteers, all of whom are residents of the communities they serve, assess the needs of vulnerable individuals (focusing on those with incomes below 200 percent of the Federal poverty level) in the eight-county service area.
+- Field-based workers: Field-based health access workers, medication access coordinators, and volunteers, all of whom are residents of the communities they serve, assess the needs of vulnerable individuals (focusing on those with incomes below 200 percent of the Federal poverty level) in the nine-county service area.

 - Client identification: Health access workers identify individuals in need by visiting community locations that are frequented by potential clients, such as community centers, retirement centers, clinics, and even laundromats.
 Health access workers may hold scheduled meetings or information sessions or may simply spend time in these locations to connect with potential clients.
 Often, clients proactively approach the health access workers to ask for assistance; providers, agencies, and existing clients also refer new clients to the program.